rustic-ml/NyxsOwl/docs/04_future_upgrade_plans.md

 This document outlines the strategic roadmap for NyxsOwl's evolution from version 0.7.4 to advanced quantitative finance platform.
 Our development follows a structured approach focused on performance, reliability, and cutting-edge features while maintaining production-ready stability.

+**Note:** All hybrid strategy framework features will be developed and maintained as an independent module (`nyxs_owl::hybrid`) to avoid confusion and cluttering in the main API.
+This ensures modularity, clarity, and extensibility for advanced research and institutional use.

 ## Table of Contents

 1. [Current Status](#current-status)